arun786/SpringBootWithJPA/UpdateOrInsertAPerson.md

-For Update or Insert, we use entityManager.merge(person) if we send the primary key along with the request, it will be updated if the primary key is present, else it will insert, the syntax of merge method of entity manger will be the same.
+For Update or Insert, we use entityManager.merge(person) if we send the primary key along with the request, it will be updated else it will insert, the syntax of merge method of entity manger will be the same.

 ## Flow from Controller to Service to Database is as follows